DrewRoss5/OxidizedScanner/README.md

 ### -p, --ports
 Defines the ports to be scanned

+# -m, --multithreaded
+Takes no argument, makes the scan use multiple threads.
+At the moment, the number of threads spawned is not capped.

 ### -t, --timeout
 Defines the timeout for eachport (Default is 5)